Magnogen/Weber/README.md

 ### CSS

-CSS could just easily be declared inside a CSS file.
+CSS could just be declared inside a CSS file.
 It's a pretty easy-to-understand syntax.
 Then again, the complexities of CSS are really tough, even for people with experience.

 Perhaps an optional JSON file could work instead?
 Then things like